mattrussi/gitlab-com-runbooks/troubleshooting/gitaly-high-cpu.md

 ### Long running or orphan `git` processes

-If a user or CI is overloading an NFS server with multiple intensive concurrent git operations, it's better to kill the processes than have the whole server, or even just the Gitaly process fail.
+If a user or CI is overloading an NFS server with multiple intensive concurrent git operations, it's better to kill the processes than have the whole server -- or even just the Gitaly process -- fail.

 Almost all git processes are safe to kill without the risk of corrupting the repository.